OkelleyDevelopment/Odinvim/README.md

 This configuration is by no means perfect and will continue to be updated as my work-flow evolves.

-## Prerequisites

-You will need the following installed:

-- NEOVIM (0.5+ -- will not work otherwise)
-  - I currently use the nightly 0.7+
-- An open mind

-Also make sure these are installed:

-- `clangd`
-- `pip install pynvim`

-If you wish to utilize the `live_grep` portion of the Telescope plugin, then you will also need to install ripgrep (rg).

-I've shift my opinion on how installs will work, for now just manually make sure they are installed and things should work smoothly.

 ## Included Features